aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-text/text-formatting/_index.md

 Aspose.Slides allows you to specify your preferred color for the background of a text.

-This C# code shows you how to set the background color for an entire text: xxx
+This C# code shows you how to set the background color for an entire text:

 ```c#
 using (Presentation pres = new Presentation())